zeliu/scrapy-rs/scheduler/README.md

 ## Integration with Engine

-When using the RS-Spider engine, you can configure the scheduler type and strategy:
+When using the Scrapy-RS engine, you can configure the scheduler type and strategy:

 ```rust
 use scrapy_rs_engine::{Engine, EngineConfig, SchedulerType, CrawlStrategy};